Jenni Konner

 Jennifer A. Konner (born May 15, 1971) is an American television writer, producer, and director.
-She is best known as co-showrunner and writer with Lena Dunham of the HBO series Girls.
+She was the co-showrunner and writer with Lena Dunham of the HBO series Girls.
 In 2016, she directed the season finale of the fifth season of Girls titled "I Love You Baby", and in 2017, she directed the episode "Latching", which served as the series finale; both episodes were co-written by Judd Apatow, Dunham, and Konner.

 With Lena Dunham, she ran a production company and is co-founder of the feminist newsletter Lenny Letter and its Random House imprint, Lenny Books.

 Early life

 Konner was born to a Jewish family in Brooklyn, New York, and grew up in Los Angeles, California.
 She is daughter of American television writers Lawrence Konner and Ronnie Wenker-Konner (née Wenker).
-Konner has a younger brother, Jeremy Konner, who directs and produces the Comedy Central program Drunk History.
+Konner has a younger brother, Jeremy Konner, who directed and produced the Comedy Central program Drunk History.

 Konner graduated from Crossroads School, a progressive high school in Santa Monica.
 In 1994, Konner graduated from Sarah Lawrence College.